Das00130/Decision-Tree/README.md

-In this project, a decision tree is used to predict the attribute 'benign' or 'malignant' for a breast cancer.
+In this project, a decision tree is used to predict the attribute 'benign' or 'malignant' for a possible case of breast cancer.

 ## Tasks Performed :
 1. Pre-processing of the dataset